Three climbers fell 400 feet to their death. One climber survived and drove to a pay phone

-A rock climber who fell an estimated 400 feet while descending a steep gully in Washington's North Cascades mountains survived the fall that killed his three companions, hiked to his car in the dark and then drove to a pay phone to call for help, authorities said Tuesday.
+A rock climber who fell hundreds of feet descending a steep gully in Washington's North Cascades mountains survived the fall that killed his three companions, hiked to his car in the dark and then drove to a pay phone to call for help, authorities said Tuesday.

-The surviving climber, who has not been publicly identified, extricated himself from a tangle of ropes, helmets and other equipment after the accident and made the trek despite suffering internal bleeding and head trauma, Okanogan County Undersheriff Dave Yarnell said.
+The surviving climber, Anton Tselykh, 38, extricated himself from a tangle of ropes, helmets and other equipment after the fall Saturday evening.
+Despite suffering internal bleeding and head trauma, Tselykh eventually, over at least a dozen hours, made the trek to the pay phone, Okanogan County Undersheriff Dave Yarnell said.

+The climbers who were killed were Vishnu Irigireddy, 48, Tim Nguyen, 63, Oleksander Martynenko, 36, Okanogan County Coroner Dave Rodriguez said.

+Authorities haven't yet been able to interview the survivor, who is in a Seattle hospital, said Rodriguez, so much is still unknown of the fall and Tselykh's journey.

-Falls like this leading to three deaths are extremely rare, and many details about what led up to it still aren't known, said Cristina Woodworth, who leads the sheriff's search and rescue team.
-Seven years ago, two climbers were killed in a fall on El Capitan at Yosemite National Park.
+Falls like this leading to three deaths are extremely rare, said Cristina Woodworth, who leads the sheriff's search and rescue team.
+Seven years ago, two climbers were killed in a fall on El Capitan at Yosemite National Park in California.

-The group of four — including the victims, aged 36, 47 and 63 — were scaling the Early Winters Spires, jagged peaks split by a cleft that's popular with climbers in the North Cascade Range, about 160 miles northeast of Seattle.
-The surviving climber was hospitalized in Seattle.
+The group of four were scaling the Early Winters Spires, jagged peaks split by a cleft that is popular with climbers in the North Cascade Range, about 160 miles (257 kilometers) northeast of Seattle.
+Tselykh was hospitalized in Seattle.

-The group of four met with disaster that night when the anchor securing their ropes appears to have failed as they were descending in a steep gully, trying to reach the spire's base, Yarnell said.
+The group of four met with disaster that night when the anchor used to secure their ropes was torn from the rock while they were descending, Rodriguez said.
+The anchor they were using, a metal spike called a piton, appeared to have been placed there by past climbers, he said.

-They plummeted for about 200 feet into a slanted gulch and then tumbled another 200 feet before coming to rest, he said.
+They plummeted for about 200 feet (60 meters) into a slanted gulch and then tumbled another 200 feet before coming to rest, Yarnell said.
 Authorities believe the group had been ascending but turned around when they saw a storm approaching.

 A three-person search and rescue team reached the site of the fall Sunday, Woodworth said.
 The team used coordinates from a device the climbers had been carrying, which had been shared by a friend of the men.